 If we transfer goods or services to a customer but do not have an unconditional right to payment, we record a contract asset.
 Contract assets typically arise from the delivery of a handset that is paid for over the duration of the contract period or the uniform recognition of introductory promotional discounts over the contract period.
-Our contract assets were €210.7 million and €211.2 million as of December 31, 2022 and 2021, respectively, and are reported net of an allowance for doubtful accounts.
-Such allowance aggregated €5.5 million and €4.4 million at December 31, 2022 and 2021, respectively.
+Our contract assets were $\[\in \]$ 234.1 million and $\[\in \]$ 210.7 million as of December 31, 2023 and 2022, respectively, and are reported net of an allowance for doubtful accounts.
+Such allowance aggregated $\[\in \]$ 5.4 million and $\[\in \]$ 5.5 million at December 31, 2023 and 2022, respectively.
+The long-term portions of our contract asset balances are included within other assets, net, on our consolidated balance sheets.

 We record deferred revenue when we receive payment prior to transferring goods or services to a customer.
 We primarily defer revenue for (i) services that are invoiced prior to when services are provided and (ii) installation and other upfront services.
-Our deferred revenue balances were €208.3 million and €207.4 million as of December 31, 2022 and 2021, respectively.
-The current and long-term portions of our deferred revenue balances are included within deferred revenue and advance payment from subscribers and others and other long-term liabilities, respectively, on our consolidated balance sheets.
+Our deferred revenue balances were €214.5 million and €208.3 million as of December 31, 2023 and 2022, respectively.
+The current and long-term portions of our deferred revenue balances are included within deferred revenue and advance payments from subscribers and others and other long-term liabilities, respectively, on our consolidated balance sheets.